 Wash your hands, wipe off the hotel remote, light switches, door knobs etc. Wash your hands when you come in after you’ve ridden on public transportation or when you’ve touched a railing.
-Yes, I am a slight germophobe (my nephew gave me a giftpack of hand sanitizers for Christmas), but I attribute my germophobic routines, in part, as the reason for not getting a cold in years.
+Yes, I am a slight germophobe (my nephew gave me a giftpack of hand sanitizers for Christmas one year), but I attribute my germophobic routines, in part, as the reason for not getting colds very often.

 What about hand sanitizers?
 Of course, they help, but they only get rid of some germs, like bacteria.
 And, hand sanitizers don’t work if your hands are visibly dirty.
 Plus, you’ve still got viruses to deal with.
 And since most viruses are spread via the air, washing your hands probably won't help from that perspective.
 Even though good ol’ soap and water helps, but according to a 2007 Harvard Health Publishing study,

 “soap and water don't kill germs; they work by mechanically removing them from your hands.
 Running water by itself does a pretty good job of germ removal, but soap increases the overall effectiveness by pulling unwanted material off the skin and into the water.
 In fact, if your hands are visibly dirty or have food on them, soap and water are more effective than the alcohol-based "hand sanitizers" because the proteins and fats in food tend to reduce alcohol's germ-killing power.
 This is one of the main reasons soap and water is still favored in the food industry.”